ElleWhitePB/CritterStack/README.md

 - Corrected routing flow issues so requests consistently reached the intended controller and service layers.
 - Implemented proper request validation to prevent malformed payloads from causing database errors or inconsistent writes.
 - Refactored early controller logic to separate database operations into the service layer, improving clarity and maintainability.
+- Fixed Prisma 7 seeding issues by correcting config setup, file placement, and seed script execution.
+ - Clarified how browser-enforced CORS works and configured the creature service to explicitly allow the React frontend origin during local development.

 ---